flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 fm.sapply(m1, "neg")
 ```

-**Aggregation** takes multiple elements and outputs a single element.
-These functions require aggregation element operators as shown above, but can also take any binary operators with the same input and output element type.
+**Aggregation** (`fm.agg` and `fm.agg.mat`) takes an array and an aggregation operator, and outputs a single element or a vector.
+If these functions gets a binary operator, it will try to construct an aggregation operator with `fm.create.agg.op`.

 * `fm.agg(fm, FUN)`: aggregates over the entire vector or matrix.
 * `fm.agg.mat(fm, margin, FUN)`: aggregates over each individual row or column of a matrix and outputs a vector.